simonrhart/setstorageprivate/README.md

 For each Azure subscription edit file ./src/updatesubscriptions.sh to add a separate line item for every subscription that you want to update.
 For example we have 2 subscriptions:

 az.cmd login
-# pass in every subscription that needs all anon storage account access turned off.
 ./storagecompliance.sh <subscriptionId1>
 ./storagecompliance.sh <subscriptionId2>